anewstead/sb-vitest/src/test/README.md

 _Do not put actual test in this folder_

-/mocks/module = mocks for modules
-/mocks/state = mocks for redux state
-/msw = intercept mocks for remote data
+/mocks = mocks for data/state and modules if globally required /msw = intercept mocks for remote data/api